Explore Patio Furniture That Improves Outdoor Flow

 - Use rugs or flooring patterns to visually guide movement

-Backyard Seating Flow Ideas That Work
+Backyard Seating Layouts That Fit

 Conversation-Friendly Layouts